marythought/portfolio/README.md

 **Project Portfolio** This is a Rails app designed to showcase my work as a web developer.
 Features:

-- Remote JavaScript on the project CRUD (for admin) and view (for visitors) actions.
+- Remote JavaScript on the project CRUD (for admin) and show (for visitors) actions.
 - Integration with WordPress API for blog post previews
 - Responsive and accessible site design
-- Rubocop linted and i18n/localization support
+- Rubocop linted and i18n/localization support ([try it in Spanish!](http://www.marydickson.info/about?locale=es))
-- AWS S3 integration for project image storage
+- Action Storage / AWS S3 integration for project image storage
+- Render resume as partial view from markdown file for easier updating

-Since first launching this site I have upgraded it from Rails 4 to Rails 5.3, including adding Action Storage/AWS S3 support for uploading project images.
+Since first launching this site I have upgraded it from Rails 4 to Rails 5.3.

 ## Deploying